Advances in Mortality Forecasting

 - In addition to the live sessions and office hours, an open forum (message board) will be available to encourage dialogue between students and faculty.
 This forum will display questions and answers about the topics taught throughout the week to facilitate the exchange of open questions and to raise and resolve any doubts.

 The course is rather advanced and it is targeted to students and researchers with a preliminary knowledge of statistics and demography.
 All concepts will be introduced from the basics, but elementary knowledge of demographic analysis (i.e. construction of a life-table) and statistics (i.e. linear models) is required.
 Preliminary knowledge of mortality forecasting and familiarity with basic concepts in matrix algebra (transposing and inverting a matrix) are helpful but not essential.
-Participants are expected to have a working knowledge of R because handouts and solutions to exercises will require its use.
-Prior to each class, participants are expected to watch pre-recorded video lectures, read slides and work on the handouts with R and an associated editor (e.g. RStudio).
+Participants are expected to have a working knowledge of R because handouts and solutions to exercises will require ist use.
+Prior to each class, participants are expected to watch pre-recorded video lectures, read slides and work on the handouts with R and an associated editor (e.g. Rstudio).

 Participants will be evaluated on the basis of class participation and the presentation of the solution to exercises provided at the beginning of the course.